 Events must focus on creating experiences that are satisfying and appealing.
 Balancing the experience—fun, engaging, entertaining—with the intended message of your cause can at times be tricky.
 Your message can easily get lost or diminished by the festivities.
 To get your message across focus on the following:

 - Display prominent visuals at the venue.
 Whether looping videos, a stream of still shots, posters, or collaterals, make sure you visually blanket the event with your message—uplifting and interesting.

 - Prep board members, staff, and volunteers with key message points to share with others throughout the evening.
 These include program successes, data regarding impact, anecdotes about changed lives—interesting tidbits that communicate the organization’s value and worth.

 - Match board members or other volunteer leaders to appropriate prospects.
 I used to provide my volunteers and staff colleagues with 3×5 cards that contained names of individuals, a little background on them, and just one or two questions to ask.
 (Maybe today I’d text it to them.)
 The number one responsibility of volunteers and staff members was to find the people assigned to them, welcome them, and engage in conversation.
 We’d debrief the next day.
 It was very effective.

 - Keep the presentation program tight and short, and to the point.
-Stage it so that you get the attention of everyone.
+Stage it so that you get everyone’s attention.
 Make your case—the value you bring, the problems you solve and examples of how you solve them, the impact you’ve had, and the benefit to people and the community.
 Use interesting stories.
 Make sure it is emotional and compelling.